Beaverkill River

 About Beaverkill River

-The Beaverkill River, a 44-mile tributary of the East Branch Delaware River in New York's Catskill Mountains, offers a historic and productive fly fishing experience for brown, rainbow, and brook trout.
-This renowned fishery features a variety of water types, from narrow, boulder-strewn pocket water in its upper reaches to wider sections with fast riffles and deeper pools, including notable areas like Jones Falls and the Junction Pool.
-Anglers can anticipate significant hatches of Blue Winged Olives, Grey Drakes, and Hendricksons, making it ideal for dry fly fishing, with terrestrials also effective in summer.
-Access is generally good, though private land exists in the upper sections, and special catch-and-release areas like Horse Brook Run and Horton's Pool are available.
+The Beaverkill River, a historic 44-mile freestone tributary of the East Branch Delaware River in New York's Catskill Mountains, offers diverse fly fishing opportunities for brown, rainbow, and brook trout.
+This renowned fishery transitions from narrow, boulder-strewn pocket water in its upper reaches to wider sections with fast riffles and deep pools.
+Anglers can anticipate significant hatches including Blue Winged Olives, Grey Drakes, Hendricksons, and Caddisflies, making it an excellent destination for dry fly fishing, with terrestrials also proving effective.
+Special catch-and-release areas like Horse Brook Run and Horton's Pool are available, and access is generally good, particularly in the lower sections which feature approximately 16 miles of larger river with ample public access points along Old Route 17.

 undefined USGS Water Conditions